healthchecks/healthchecks/templates/docs/projects_teams.md

 **Managers** have the same permissions as Team Members, with one exception:
 Managers can invite new members and remove existing members from the project's team.
-Managers still can not change or remove project's owner, or manage billing.
+Managers still can not change or remove the project's owner, or manage billing.

 **Read-only** members can: